Fundamental Landau Levels in a Strongly Coupled Plasma: Fundamental Landau levels

-The quantization condition \eqref{LL1} is now identically recovered from the requirement for $\psi_{xy}$ to be well behaved, in the same way it would happen for the states of vanishing canonical angular momentum of a two dimensional isotropic harmonic oscillator with frequency $\omega_L/2$.
-Since \eqref{LL1} dictates the value of the separation constant for $\psi_{xy}$ and $\psi_r$, the above also implies that the analysis of the latter radial function is identical in either of the two gauges we have explored.
+The quantization condition \eqref{LL1} is now identically recovered from the requirement for $\psi_{xy}$ to be well behaved, in the same way it would happen for the states of vanishing canonical angular momentum of a two dimensional isotropic harmonic oscillator with frequency $\omega_c/2$.

 From the analysis above we can claim that through our construction in the symmetric gauge, all Landau levels with vanishing canonical angular momentum, and only those, are recovered.
 This does not mean that there is no rotation in the states we are able to reproduce, since the kinetic angular momentum is given by the operator \be {\mathcal{L}}_z\equiv x(-i\partial_y -e\,A_y)-y(-i\partial_x -e\,A_x), \ee which in our setting, and given the $L_z\psi_{xy}=0$ restriction, reduces to \be {\mathcal{L}}_z=-\frac{e\,B}{2}(x^2+y^2), \ee when acting over our set of solutions $\psi_{xy}$.